SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I believe 2 candidate keys should be used.
 Full name, phone number, and SRN/email address.
 People can mishear phone numbers.
 People can misunderstand phone numbers written by the recruits themselves.
 Very often people show up to recruitments round 1 without even being a part of the WhatsApp group, and it's hopeless to find these people if you've missed out on their contact information.
 The safety of having these candidate keys is worth the effort.
 In round 3, just the name and phone number can suffice because you're more in control of the world at that point.

-Last year we had a system of
+Last year we had a system of code words, unique to every debate.
+The code word was assigned by the chair, which mildly i

 code word stuff in round 2, people talk about their teammates, they don't remember names, etc.